 Spicy Shrimp Stir Fry

-- While that cooks, peel squash and cut down the middle lengthwise.
-Cut long strips into 1/2 inch pieces.
+- While the onions and peppers are cooking, peel squash and cut down the middle lengthwise.
+Cut long strips into ½ inch pieces.
 Add to skillet or wok.

 - Saute for 10 minutes or until almost cooked.